-Doral Schools are comprehensive schools enrolling over 6000 students in grades K through 12.
+Doral Schools is a comprehensive high school enrolling over 6000 students in grades K through 12.
 The student body is a diverse population comprised of 92.8% Hispanic/Latino, 1.2% Black, 4.8% White, and 1.2% other.
 Administration, Faculty, and Staff are as diverse as the students served.